PatienceEnoch/last-known-good/README.md

 ```

 That workflow restores the known-good default route inside the container,
-verifies the result, and writes `reports/remediation.md` with before-and-after
+verifies the result, and writes `reports/remediation.md` with before and after
 evidence.

 ---